-The Patents and Companies Registration Agency (PACRA) applies a registration fee of 2.5% of the nominal value of the shares on each increase in the authorised share capital of companies incorporated in Zambia.
+The Patents and Companies Registration Agency (PACRA) charges a registration fee of 2.5% of the nominal value of the shares on each increase in the authorised share capital of companies incorporated in Zambia.

-Employers are required to deduct income tax arising on any emoluments under the ‘Pay As You Earn’ (PAYE) regulations.
+Employers are required to deduct and remit income tax on behalf of their employees under the 'Pay-As-You-Earn' (PAYE) Regulations.

 Skills development levy (SDL)

-Employers are required to pay a monthly levy amounting to 0.5% of the gross emoluments payable to employees.
+Employers are required to pay a monthly levy amounting to 0.5% of the gross emoluments payable to its employees.

 Social security contributions